 - Young business: if your business isn’t much older than when you took out your original debts, your chances of getting better terms decrease

-In short, if your business is in the same state as it was when you originally took on debt, it’s unlikely you’ll find better terms.
-Thus, the timing of your decision to refinance is crucial.
+In short, if your business is in the same state as it was when you originally took on debt—or if the pandemic has significantly impaired your operations—it’s unlikely you’ll find better terms.
+As such, the timing of your decision to refinance is crucial.
 You want to refinance when your credit score is stronger and your revenues are steady to drastically increase your chances of finding better terms.

 “It is possible to refinance loans that small businesses have outstanding with the SBA 7(a) loan program.
 Basic requirements include that the purpose of the original loan(s) would have been SBA eligible.
 The proposed loan needs to provide the borrower with a substantial benefit demonstrated by the payment amount being at least 10% less than the existing loan.”